Hampton Roads: Geography

 Each of the following current cities, counties and towns is included by at least one of the three organizations that define Hampton Roads:

 Hampton is a Hampton Roads community.

 The Hampton Roads area consists of nine independent cities (which are not part of any county).
 Chesapeake, Norfolk, Portsmouth, Suffolk, and Virginia Beach cover the Southside of Hampton Roads while Hampton, Newport News, Poquoson, and Williamsburg are on the Peninsula.
 Franklin borders Suffolk but the Census Bureau does not consider it part of the metro area.

-The metro area has one county in North Carolina, Currituck.
+The metro area has three counties in North Carolina, Currituck, Camden, and Gates.
 The remaining counties, in Virginia, include Isle of Wight and Surry on the Southside, James City and York on the Virginia Peninsula, and Gloucester and Mathews on the Middle Peninsula.
 While Southampton is adjacent to Surry, Isle of Wight, and the City of Suffolk, the Census Bureau does not consider it part of the metro area.

 Five incorporated towns are in the metro area, including Claremont in Surry County, Dendron in Surry County, Smithfield in Isle of Wight County, Surry, Surry County's seat, and Windsor in Isle of Wight County.
 (Two other incorporated towns, Boykins and Courtland, are in Southampton County, and therefore, like the county within which they are located, are not part of the federally defined metropolitan area).

 Other unincorporated towns and communities in the metropolitan area that are not within its cities include Gloucester Courthouse and Gloucester Point in Gloucester County, Isle of Wight Courthouse, Rushmere, Rescue, Carrollton, Benns Church, and Walters in Isle of Wight County, Yorktown, Grafton, Seaford, and Tabb in York County, Jamestown, Ford's Colony, Grove, Lightfoot, Toano, and Norge in James City County, Moyock, Knotts Island, and Currituck in Currituck County, North Carolina.

-The Hampton Roads MSA, with a population of about 1.8 million, is the seventh-largest metropolitan area in the Southeastern United States, after the Washington metropolitan area; Miami–Fort Lauderdale–Pompano Beach, FL, MSA; Atlanta–Sandy Springs–Marietta, GA, MSA, Tampa–St. Petersburg–Clearwater, FL, MSA; Orlando–Kissimmee, FL, MSA; and Charlotte–Gastonia-Rock Hill, NC–SC, MSA.
+The Hampton Roads MSA, with a population of about 1.8 million, is the eighth-largest metropolitan area in the Southeastern United States, after the Atlanta–Sandy Springs–Marietta, GA MSA; Washington–Arlington–Alexandria, DC-VA-MD-WV MSA; Miami–Fort Lauderdale–Pompano Beach, FL MSA; Tampa–St. Petersburg–Clearwater, FL MSA; Orlando–Kissimmee, FL MSA; Charlotte–Gastonia-Rock Hill, NC–SC MSA; and Nashville-Davidson–Murfreesboro–Franklin, TN MSA.